rolster-developments/typescript-angular-components/readme.md

-# Xofttion Angular UI Components
+# Rolster Angular Components

-Repository for UI Kit Components in Angular 14.
+Repository for Kit Components in Angular 17.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.